Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Nikola Jokic included, will be in action at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.
+Nikola Jokic and his Denver Nuggets teammates face the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.

-Below we will dive into Jokic's stats and trends, helping you make good predictions on prop bets.
+Let's dive into the prop bets available for Jokic, using stats and trends to make good predictions.

 Nikola Jokic Prop Bets vs. the Lakers